skippyr/flamerial/ports/st/README.md

 ```

 - Replace the colors definitions in your `config.h` configuration file by the
-  ones present in the `flamerial-st.h` file:
+  ones present in the `flamerial-st.h` file.
 - Recompile st (use `sudo` if necessary):

 ```sh